ecosense-au-dk/karibu-tutorial/helloworld.md

     // Create a server side request handler ServerRequestHandler srh = new StandardServerRequestHandler(storage, factory);

-Here you see the definition of the `srh` object that was used in the
+Here you see the definition of the `srh` object that was used in the `InVMInterProcessConnector` in the client side code.

 ### Complete JUnit client side test